commercetools/commercetools-sdk-java-v2/README.md

 ### Java SDK with Gradle

-The latest stable SDK release can be retrieved from [jcenter](https://bintray.com/bintray/jcenter?filterByPkgName=commercetools-sdk-java) with:
+The latest stable SDK release can be retrieved from [Maven Central](https://search.maven.org/search?q=g:com.commercetools.sdk) with:

 ```gradle